Education Policy Analysis and Leadership

 Sound policies and skilled leadership are essential to producing effective and equitable solutions for all populations in educational settings.
-Our Ph.D. in Education Policy and Leadership prepares you with the intellectual and methodological skills to conduct and interpret research that guides contemporary education policy systems toward solutions.
+Our doctoral program in Education Policy and Leadership prepares you with the intellectual and methodological skills to conduct and interpret research that guides contemporary education policy systems toward solutions.
 We offer doctoral students an engaging course of study and meaningful collaboration with nationally recognized faculty in the conduct of high-quality research and policy analysis.
 Our interdisciplinary program of scholarly learning will help you to place educational policy research in the broader context of civic governance, community social services and support for healthy children and communities.
 As a student, you will be a member of a small cohort and gain sophisticated research skills that are in demand by K-12 school systems, colleges and universities, research think tanks, nonprofit research development and evaluation organizations, and federal and state agencies.
-Located in the heart of the Inland Empire and nestled against Box Spring Mountain, our campus is situated in a living laboratory characterized by its economic vibrancy and demographic diversity.
-Our students benefit from studying, living, and working here and emerge prepared to tackle problems of educational policy and practice facing populations increasingly diverse and multicultural in nature.

 - Complete coursework